Moving from a benefit to study

 Working for Families

-If you get Working for Families payments from Work and Income, they'll stop when you come off your benefit.
-You'll need to contact Inland Revenue so that you can continue to get them while you're studying.
+If you get Working for Families payments from Work and Income, these payments will also stop when your benefit stops.
+You need to contact Inland Revenue to check if you can still get Working for Families payments while you're studying.

-If you stay on your benefit, we may also be able to help you with a Student Loan to pay for your:
+If you keep getting your benefit, you may also be able to get a Student Loan to pay your:

 - compulsory course fees